DaigaTahkapaa/Project-2-Weather-App/frontend/README.md

 2. **Proxy servers for API security:** Exposing API keys in frontend code is a security risk.
 Setting up an Express proxy to handle API calls server-side keeps the key secure while allowing the frontend to make requests freely.

-3. **State management in vanilla JS:** Without a framework, managing state (favorites, selected location, unit preference, last weather data) requires careful planning.
-Using `localStorage` for persistence and module-level variables for session state worked well.

-4. **Timezone handling:** Displaying "local time" for a weather location (not the user's timezone) was trickier than expected.
+3. **Timezone handling:** Displaying "local time" for a weather location (not the user's timezone) was trickier than expected.
 OpenWeatherMap provides `timezone_offset` in seconds, which needs to be applied correctly to timestamps.

-5. **Debouncing and rate limiting:** To avoid hammering the API, I implemented debounced search (waits 350ms after typing stops) and a refresh button cooldown (10 seconds).
+4. **Debouncing and rate limiting:** To avoid hammering the API, I implemented debounced search (waits 350ms after typing stops) and a refresh button cooldown (10 seconds).
 These patterns improve UX and reduce unnecessary API calls.

-6. **Accessibility considerations:** ARIA attributes for the autocomplete (`role="listbox"`, `aria-selected`), keyboard navigation, and screen-reader labels make the app usable for more people.
+5. **Accessibility considerations:** ARIA attributes for the autocomplete (`role="listbox"`, `aria-selected`), keyboard navigation, and screen-reader labels make the app usable for more people.

 ### Known Limitations